EXPLAINER: Resistance leader’s death deepens Kashmir strife

 He never wavered from his position as a devoted proponent of the merger of Kashmir with Pakistan.
 This stance put him at odds with other moderate separatists who wanted to engage with New Delhi and local politicians who favored Indian rule in the region with internal autonomy.

-Soon after the 92-year-old’s death late Wednesday, authorities quickly clamped down, blocking internet and mobile phone services and restricting public movement out of fear of anti-India protests.
+Soon after the 91-year-old’s death late Wednesday, authorities quickly clamped down, blocking internet and mobile phone services and restricting public movement out of fear of anti-India protests.
 Geelani’s family said his body was snatched away by authorities and discreetly buried without their consent.

 Geelani’s death is expected to be a potential setback to the larger separatist movement in Kashmir, as his supporters may find it hard to find a successor with such towering popularity.

-Note: This story has been updated to correct that Syed Ali Geelani was 91 when he died, not 92.